Kunalbhaipatel/Real-time-alert-messaging/README.md

-# 🛠️ Drilling Dashboard with Visual Insights + Real-Time Alerts
+# 🛠️ Live Drilling Dashboard with Alerts

-Streamlit app for visualizing drilling sensor data with built-in alerting for bit stalls, flow loss, and pressure spikes.
+This Streamlit app visualizes real-time drilling sensor data with a dark theme and summary alerts.

+## Features
+- Black-themed UI with live sensor visualizations
+- Expandable panels for summaries and correlations
+- Summary alerts for anomalies like bit stall, flow loss, and high DP

-## ▶️ Run Locally
+## Run Locally
 ```bash
 pip install -r requirements.txt
 streamlit run app.py
 ```

-## 🚀 Deploy on Streamlit Cloud
+## Deploy

-Push to GitHub, then deploy at https://share.streamlit.io
+Push to GitHub and deploy using https://share.streamlit.io

----

-Created for enhanced operational monitoring in drilling.